srujan2000/bmp280_stm32F4/README.md

 <h3>Master Sending</h3>
 <p style="font-size:18px">
 <strong>START bit is sent by the master, then master sends the address of the slave with a write bit(0), then slave sends the ack when address is matched.
 Master sends the address location where the data to be written and ack/nack is sent by the slave,then data frames are sent by the master.
-Transmission with a STOP bit from the master. <strong>&nbsp;</p>
+Transmission ends with a STOP bit from the master. <strong>&nbsp;</p>

 <img src="images/transmitting.jpg"><br>